gom9000/xp-presepe/README.md

 ## Logical Modules

 ### Sawtooth wave generator
+A signal that varies linearly, whose frequency corresponds to the whole day-presepe.
+To produce the ramp, a constant current generator is used which linearly charges a capacitor, and a comparator with hysteresis that regulates the maximum charge voltage of the capacitor, and the relative discharge.

 ### Daily-phase triggers generator
+Passing the ramp signal through 4 voltage window-comparators, the ramp is divided into 4 periods, from which to obtain the 4 trigger signals of the related phases of the day-presepe.

 ### LFO square wave generator
+Produce flickering light to simulate stars.
+It is implemented by an astable multivibrator, with buffered output to increase the fan-out.

 ### BUS and Backplane
 The BUS has the following lines:
 * Power lines :